MelinaMerkel/shape-optimization-rotor/README.md

 * run "figures" in Octave/Matlab to generate the images from the paper
 * import IGES files "stator.igs", "rotor\_original.igs" and "rotor\_optimized.igs" to CAE software to see stator and rotor geometry

+This work is supported by the German BMBF by the PASIROM project (grant nr.
+05M2018RDA), the Excellence Initiative of the German Federal and State Governments and by the Graduate School of Computational Engineering at Technische Universität Darmstadt.